Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 3 Januari 2026 23.35.03 UTC
+- WIB: Minggu, 4 Januari 2026 00.26.54 UTC
-- WITA: Minggu, 4 Januari 2026 00.35.03 UTC
+- WITA: Minggu, 4 Januari 2026 01.26.54 UTC
-- WIT: Minggu, 4 Januari 2026 01.35.03 UTC
+- WIT: Minggu, 4 Januari 2026 02.26.54 UTC

 Kutipan Inspiratif:
-"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: friendship
+Kategori: nature